Acoustics conversion - Frequency and wavelength sound radio light equation - sengpielaudio Checker

 Electromagnetic spectrum

-Thus we see that visible light and gamma rays and microwaves are really the same
+Thus we see that visible light and gamma rays and microwaves are really the same.

 Sometimes the unit Ångström (angstrom) = 10−10 m = 0.1 nm is used for wavelength.

-Approximate wavelength and frequency ranges of the colors
+Wavelengths and frequency ranges of colors

 Color